mxber2022/iotakl/README.md

 - **Multi-Issuer Support:** Universities, companies, government agencies, event organizers, and other trusted entities can issue credentials.
 - **Universal Credential Types:** Supports degrees, certifications, licenses, permits, event badges, memberships, awards, IoT device credentials, and more.
 - **User-Centric Wallet:** Individuals manage all their credentials in a secure digital wallet, with selective disclosure for privacy.
-- **Instant, Trustless Verification:** Any verifier can instantly check the authenticity and integrity of credentials using IOTA’s Tangle and Trust Framework.
+- **Instant, Trustless Verification:** Any verifier can instantly check the authenticity and integrity of credentials using IOTA's Tangle and Trust Framework.
 - **Move Smart Contracts:** Modular contracts manage credential issuance, revocation, and verification for security and extensibility.
 - **Privacy & Security:** Credentials are stored off-chain; only hashes and minimal metadata are anchored on-chain for notarization.
 - **Credential Revocation & Expiry:** Issuers can revoke or set expiration for credentials, with events notarized on the Tangle.
+- **IOTA dApp Kit Integration:** Seamless wallet connection and blockchain interaction using IOTA's official dApp Kit.
+- **DID Management:** Create and manage Decentralized Identifiers (DIDs) with IOTA Identity WASM.
+- **Profile Creation:** Set up individual, organization, or government profiles after DID creation.
+- **Custom UI Components:** Modern, responsive interface with custom dropdowns and form components.

 ## Use Cases